 Airflow

 There is considerable debate as to how much airflow is required.
 Engine modifications, automatic transmissions, hi-stall convertors, transmission coolers, oil coolers and A/C evaporators all add to the load.
-The local climate must also be considered.
+The local climate and traffic conditions should also be considered.
 In Perth I would consider 2300 cfm a good starting point.
+If the car is going to be driven in heavy traffic on a 45 degree day then 2300 cfm will not be enough.

 As a general rule of thumb it appears that an 12 volt electric fan can produce between 100 and 150 cfm per 1 amp current draw.
 Zirgo claim their 16” fans produces 3000 cfm and draws 10 amps.
 SPAL claim their high performance 16” fan produces around 3000 cfm and draws 20 amps.
 I find the Zirgo cfm claim dubious.